 On a picture perfect Sunday morning in September, 2001, the first South Pearl Street Farmers Market was launched.
 Wanting to create an event that would bring neighbors to the street regularly, the first market was a single day event with just ten vendors.

-The day was a rousing success, and today– in its sixteenth season – the market has grown to 27 weeks, with over 100 vendors and thousands of shoppers and aficionados.
-Managed by our friends at HobNob Events for the past eleven years, the market has seen many vendors and has been an incubator for vendor successes.
+The day was a rousing success, and today– in its 18th season – the market has grown to 27 weeks, with over 120 vendors and thousands of shoppers and aficionados.
+Managed by our friends at HobNob Events for the past thirteen years, the market has seen many vendors and has been an incubator for vendor successes.
 We would like to specially acknowledge Ela Family Farms, known far and wide for their mouth-watering peaches and apples from the Western Slope, and Styria Bakery, legendary for their fresh baked bread, both of whom have been with us since that very first day in 2001.

 HobNob Events manages the South Pearl Street Farmers Market.
 They strive to support and enhance the surrounding community by providing a Farmers Market experience where a great variety of fresh and wholesome products can be found.
 It is important to support our local community, therefore, all products must be grown, raised, produced or gathered by the vendor in the State of Colorado or in counties bordering the State of Colorado.
 In the case that a product is unavailable in the state of Colorado but we feel it would be a benefit to the market and the vendors we will evaluate the relationship between the vendor and the producer and make the best decision we can noting that sometimes there are exceptions to the rule.

 A:1400 + 1500 blocks of South Pearl Street (between Iowa and Arkansas)

 Sundays, May 17, 2020 – November 15, 2020